Section 504 of the Rehabilitation Act

-Section 504 of the Rehabilitation Act of 1973, is American legislation that guarantees certain rights to people with disabilities.
+Section 504 of the Rehabilitation Act of 1973 is American legislation that guarantees certain rights to people with disabilities.
 It was one of the first U.S. federal civil rights laws offering protection for people with disabilities.
-It set precedents for subsequent legislation for people with disabilities, including the Virginians with Disabilities Act in 1985 and the Americans with Disabilities Act in 1990.
+It set precedents for subsequent legislation for people with disabilities, including the Americans with Disabilities Act in 1990.

 Summary of the Section

 Section 504 of the Rehabilitation Act of 1973 states (in part):